The Coastal Institute for Psychodynamic Training & Treatment, LLC

 Gwendolyne discusses Mentalization Based Treatment for challenging clients (starts at 12:56)

 Is Mentalization Colorblind?
-A Qualitative Pilot Study of BIPOC Patients with Borderline Personality Disorder in Mentalization Based Therapy
+A Qualitative Study of Race in Mentalization Based Therapy

 Borderline Personality Disorder presents differently in Black, Indian, People of Color (BIPOC) patients than it does in White patients (Newhill, Eack, & Conner, 2009, McGilloway, Hall, Lee, & Bhui, 2010, De Genna & Feske, 2013, Gaztambide, 2019).
 The literature also indicates that BIPOC patients generally are more likely to have negative views of counseling usefulness and outcomes, and an increased challenge in creating a trusting therapeutic rapport if treated by a White therapist (Constantine, 2007).
 Patients with BPD are particularly challenging for clinicians, as their personality organizations create inherent mistrust in attachment figures, such as family members, romantic partners, and even therapists (Fonagy & Allison, 2014, Choi-Kain, Finch, Masland, Jenkins, & Unruh, 2017).
-At present, there is no qualitative study that explores the experience of BIPOC BPD patients in Mentalization Based Therapy with a White therapist.
-This lack of exploration into the unique experience of BIPOC BPD patients forming trusting attachment to White therapists given the history of racial/cultural trauma and mistrust (Constantine, 2007) leaves a significant gap in the literature.
+At present, there is no qualitative study that explores how Race can impact the conceptualization and subsequent treatment of this population in Mentalization Based Therapy.
+This lack of exploration into how MBT therapists integrate the history of racial identity development, including racial/cultural trauma and mistrust into the development of epistemic trust and therapeutic outcomes (Constantine, 2007) leaves a significant gap in the literature.
 My research aims to 1.)
-Provide thick descriptions of the experiences of BIPOC patients with BPD whose experiences have been largely absent from the literature, 2.)
-Convey these thick descriptions in terms that are useful for MBT clinicians, and clinicians generally, to be more effective in their work with BIPOC patients, and 3.)
-Listen to BIPOC patients with BPD, a historically misunderstood, underrepresented, and underserved population.
+Provide thick descriptions of the training Mentalization Based Therapists receive in the integration of Race into the treatment of BIPOC with BPD, 2.)
+Understand the clinical experiences of MBT Clinicians and their BIPOC patients, and 3.)
+Provide a critique of MBT’s lack of inclusion of Race in terms that are useful for the consideration of MBT Clinicians in the development of Epistemic Trust with BIPOC patients with BPD.

 Dissertation Chair: Carter James Carter, PhD